lily-and-doll/ZeroSplitter/README.md

 you are playing and not overwrite scores from one mode with another - but don't push your luck: have the right category selected before you take off.

-Press the plus button to add a new category - don't click Black Onion for the mode (it won't work at all).
+Press the plus button to add a new category.

 Currently the only way to delete categories is by manually dropping them from the database, but you can rename them.